 To those who seek a rich Greek presence within American campuses, the story of the fruitful collaboration between the Foundation, the Greek American communities of southeastern Michigan, and the University of Michigan is a model of success.

-The Calliope Papala Politou Student Prize
+The Calliopi Papala Politou Student Fund

 The Kalliopi Kontou-Filis and Kenneth P. Mathews Fund